ms/buildtogether.tech/starting/index.md

 In the early 2010s a lot of open source developers resisted the adoption of codes of conduct, saying that they were unnecessary or that that they infringed freedom of speech.
-What they usually meant, and what the few people still arguing against them usually mean today, is that thinking about how they might have benefited from past inequity makes them feel uncomfortable.
-If having a Code of Conduct leads to them going elsewhere, that will probably make the project run more smoothly.
+What they usually meant (and what the few people still arguing against them usually mean) is that thinking about how they have benefited from past inequity makes them feel uncomfortable.
+If having a Code of Conduct makes them decide to go elsewhere, your project will be better off.

 </div>